 Now, let’s break down the process step by step.
 Before you get your first set of aligners, you have to consult with an Invisalign-trained specialist.
 The best way to go is to make a trip to an Invisalign clinic in Singapore.
 They will assess the parameters of your mouth and teeth to create a customised plan suitable just for you.
 You also have a say in this - you will be shown the way your smile will change over the following months and asked for approval.

-You are allowed to take the braces out when flossing, brushing, eating, and drinking.
+You are allowed to take the units out when flossing, brushing, eating, and drinking.
 And that’s some good news because it means it will be easier to keep your teeth clean, as no food will get trapped between them and the aligners.
 This completely eliminates the risk of decay and gum disease providing you are disciplined and motivated.

 For example, you may need some Invisalign attachments that improve the grip of the aligners and give the treatment more precision.
-These attachments come in coloured shapes but they are not visible on your teeth, so don’t worry about it.
-They serve as an instrument for the clear braces to push on, which eventually facilitates the tooth movements because it applies just the right amount of force.
+These attachments come in coloured shapes but they are not visible on your teeth, so don’t worry about looks.
+They serve as an instrument for the clear aligner to push on, which eventually facilitates the tooth movements because it applies just the right amount of force.

 Invisalign Benefits and Disadvantages 4